TikhonJelvis/website/drafts/F-Algebras/index.md

 A particularly prolific source of useful mathematical abstractions is abstract algebra, the study of **algebraic structures**.
 Algebraic structures come up in everything from cryptography to computer graphics to parsing and can be used to neatly organize your own code.

-We can go further and generalize the different algebraic structures we care about into F-algebras.
-Apart from unifying abstractions we already find useful, F-algebras also come up as a natural way to structure generic data transformations by generalizing list folds, making them a useful part of functional programmer's arsenal.
+Going further, we can generalize algebraic structures into F-algebras.
+Apart from unifying abstractions we already find useful, F-algebras also come up as a natural way to structure generic data transformations by generalizing the higher-order `fold` function, making them a useful part of any functional programmer's arsenal.

-![The Haskell [`diagrams`][diagrams] library exposes a simple and consistent interface for working with shapes in terms of monoids, a sort of algebraic structure.][diagrams-example]
+![The Haskell [`diagrams`][diagrams] library exposes a simple and consistent interface for working with shapes and pictures in terms of monoids, a kind of algebraic structure.][diagrams-example]

 <!--more-->